 Photo Exhibit documents volunteers of Ukraine's "forgotten war" in the Donbas, The Ukrainian Weekly

 Frontline, Peace Life photo Exhibition, Chicago Cultural Alliance

 Finalist, 2019 Lange-Taylor Prize, Center for Documentary Studies at Duke University

 Finalist, 2019 Michael P. Smith Fund for Documentary Photography, New Orleans Photo Alliance

 Frontline, Peace Life is sponsored by Boeing, the Road Home Program and Revived Soldiers Ukraine

-Thanks to individual donors of the project: David Paul, Linda & Bill Lindsley, Angela Landry & Stephanie Murray & Niranjan Karnik, and Victor Rud.
+Thanks to individual donors of the project: David Paul, Linda & Bill Lindsley, Victor Rud, Angela Landry & Stephanie Murray & Niranjan Karnik.

 Thanks to all volunteer supporters of the project: Iryna Bonenberger-Solomko, for creation of the photo-audio multimedia piece, to the transcribers and translators of the oral history recordings; Olena Babayon, Julia Khodor Beloborodov, Olena Lennon, Daryna Yakovenko, Natalia Worrell, Alina Viatkina, Ivanna Plachta, Yuliya Vengrenyuk, Tetyana Makunina-Diffenbach, Alex Zakletsky, Olha Harbovska, Julia Martynko, Olena Kulbachna, Iryna Bonenberger-Solomko, and special thanks to Vera Golubkova & Anna Kyselova, who alone worked through 90% of over 40 hours of oral history recordings.